 - Hobbes and Shomo mention that patients should come alone.
 If they require a companion, that person should go wherever the patient goes to reduce the area that will need to be cleaned.
 If you can avoid it, do not have companions stay in the lobby or waiting room.
 Have them wait in their vehicle until the appointment is over.

 - It’s best to wear protective masks at all times in the office.
 While it is not necessary to wear a mask when alone in the office, it is still recommended so that you do not contaminate surfaces by coughing or sneezing.

-- If you can, provide masks for patients; however, you can also recommend patients bring masks themselves.
+- If you can, provide masks for patients; however, you should encourage patients to bring masks themselves.

-- Keep social distance from your coworkers, and make sure that your lab coat or scrubs are disinfected on a regular basis.
+- Social distance from your coworkers, and make sure that your lab coat or scrubs are disinfected on a regular basis.

 - Wash your hands frequently and scrub for at least 20 seconds.
 Hobbes and Shomo suggest putting hand washing posters up, and requiring patients to wash their hands before and after appointments.

 - Avoid touching your mouth, nose, or eyes, particularly when you’re unsure if your hands are clean.